soydevs/Focket/README.md

 The user runs the server in his vps (say heroku for eg) and enters the server-url + port in the client app(which will include native mobile and desktop apps in future).
 This will pair up the client with the server.
 Afterwards, the user would need to enter a password (which he can set up in the server config file) to successfully log in.

 This would enable the user to share any links which he may feel is useful to his projects, research, leisure or simply as a read-later list to the Focket client and have it saved in his server.
 The app supports creation of collections, which can be considered as projects to which you can add and group articles of your choice with just a single click.
-Think of this as a bookmarking app on steroids.
+Think of this as a bookmarking app on **steroids**.
 User can also take notes, group similar articles using tags, search and filter them etc.

 ## Features